-The overall abundance of C. finmarchicus at Station 27 was approximately 35% of its peak abundance in 2000 (Figure 5).
-In contrast to previous years, there was no strong peak abundance in early summer, with abundance peaking on in September.
+The overall abundance of C. finmarchicus at Station 27 was similar to its peak abundance in 2000 (Figure 4).
+There was a strong peak in abundance at the start of the summer, which is in contrast with the pattern in 2004/05, when peak abundance was less pronounced and only achieved in early fall.
 Peak occurrence of CI stages occurred in late May/early June, as in previous years.
-The overall pattern of abundance showed a much weaker seasonality than in previous years with the peak abundance being ~50% lower than in 2002-2003.
 As in most years, early stage copepodites were present in the zooplankton community throughout the fall.
-As in 2004, there appeared to be a greater relative abundance of early stage copepodites well into the fall of 2005, when CIV and CV had generally dominated during 2000-2003 (Figure 5).
+As in 2000-03, there appeared to be a greater relative abundance of late stage copepodites well into the fall of 2006.